Ilhabela State Park: Environment

 The Ilhabela State Park preserves 3% of the remaining Atlantic Forest in the state of São Paulo.

 Terrain ranges from beaches up to mountain ridges, with the slopes covered in forest.

 The island of São Sebastião includes the peaks of Baepi: 1025 m, Papagaio: 1037 m and São Sebastião: 1379 m.

 The mountains intercept the moist air coming from the sea to produce a tropical humid climate with high rainfall.

 There are thousands of streams and over 250 waterfalls of many sizes.

 In the coastal plains meandering rivers support mangroves.

 In the sea the islands, islets and reefs support diverse flora and fauna.

 Vegetation includes forest, restinga and mangroves.

-The forest includes trees from 20 to 30 m high, and epiphytes such as Bromeliaceae, Guzmania and Orchidaceae.
+The forest includes trees from 20 to 30 m high, and epiphytes such as Bromeliaceae and Orchidaceae.

 It supports hundreds of species of mammals, reptiles and birds, many endemic and some endangered.

 Mammals include robust capuchin monkeys, Brazilian squirrel (Sciurus aestuans) and ocelot (Leopardus pardalis).

 The giant Atlantic tree-rat (Phyllomys thomasi) is endemic to the Ilhabela restinga.

 Birds include toucans, pionus parrots, Brazilian tanager (Ramphocelus bresilius), solitary tinamou (Tinamus solitarius), black hawk-eagle (Spizaetus tyrannus), brown-backed parrotlet (Touit melanonotus), penelopes and black-fronted piping guan (Pipile jacutinga).

 The archipelago is also a refuge for migratory birds.